codeflood/chel/docs/variables.md

     command $variable$

-Even the command name can be substituted from a variable.

-    $commandName$ param

-A command substituted from a variable cannot include parameters in the variable value.
-Map splatting and subscripts make it redundant to add additional parameters to a variable substituted as a command name.

-    # not allowed
-    var commandName (command -name value)
-    $commandName$ # error

 To use a single value of a list instead of the whole list, append a colon (`:`) and the 1 based index of the value you want to use.

     command $list:1$